Danjstr/donors_dw/README.md

 There are many files provided in this Github Repo.
 This section will be providing an overview of each file.

+Raw Datasets: Contains csv and Json files used in the process of implementing this pipeline.

+- C_User_elham_Desktop_New_value file contians unstructured data.
+- Median Income 2016.csv, Median Income 2017.csv, Median Income 2018.csv and Median Income 2019.csv all contain Median Income by zip code.
+-

 # Outline: there need to be an outline of all the broad steps taken. basically a recap of our timeline